aeoncl/dagproxy/README.md

 # DagProxy

 DagProxy is a kerberos auth proxy.
-It's main purpose is to deal with an annoying corporate proxy with expiring kerberos sessions every 15 minutes.
+Its main purpose is to deal with an annoying corporate proxy with expiring kerberos sessions every 15 minutes.

 ## Capabilities
 - [x] SPNEGO proxy auth using host kerberos session